0xSTVNDZ/TributePage/README.md

 ## Room for Improvement
-- Figure out how to make the bullet points show up
+- Add more information in the future

 <!-- CONTRIBUTING -->